 Last year, we transitioned 6 families (45 people) out of the food bank program by assisting them with their resume writing and interview skills, allowing for new and/or improved employment opportunities.

-Our food bank program is made possible by the continued generosity of our amazing volunteers, individual donors, and monthly benefactors, such as Victoria House, Mahogany Bay Village, Xanadu, Tropic Air, Canucks, Sandbar, and organizations such as Rotary Club and Rotaract.
+Our food bank program is made possible by the continued generosity of our amazing volunteers, individual donors, and regular benefactors, such as Victoria House, Mahogany Bay Village, Xanadu, Tropic Air, Crazy Canucks, Sandbar, and organizations such as Rotary Club.

 School Scholarship and Sponsorship

-We have an upcoming college graduate!
-Thanks to a sponsor, Alina, will graduate from Jr. College with a degree in Computer Science, finishing 3rd in her class!
+Thanks to our sponsors we had two graduates this year.
+Alina, graduated from Jr. College with a degree in Computer Science, finishing 3rd in her class!

-Additionally, with your continued support, we have 62 children able to attend school, ranging from Standard 1 through High School.
+Additionally, with your continued support, we have 93 children able to attend school, ranging from Standard 1 through University Level

 Outreach for Domestic Violence and Sexual Assualts

 Tutoring and Literacy

 Literacy Program - An on-site literacy program has been developed and implemented at both Holy Cross, and New Horizons Primary Schools.
 The Literacy program pairs children who are having difficulty reading at their grade level with volunteers that provide one on one assistance.
 With the help of 20 volunteers during the 2018-19 school year, the literacy program was able to provide 52 children with one on one assistance in reading.